craigfrancis/framework/framework/0.1/doc/helpers/paginator.md

 This version will change the page number immediately.

-Alternativly, if you need to save something first, then use:
+Alternatively, if you need to save something first, then use:

 	$paginator = new paginator(array(
 			'item_count' => $result_count,